-The wilderness tour takes you into Seebachtal, where you can head out in the tracks of the red deer.
+The wilderness tour takes you into the high mountains of Mallnitz, where you can observe the wildlife of the National Park at close quarters.
 With our rangers you can get close to the red deer, chamois and bearded vultures.
 And you have a great chance of seeing ibex at the Glocknerhaus in Heiligenblut.
 Our rangers know when and where!

 Become a ranger yourself – Junior Ranger project

 Are you between 13 and 15 years old, and would you like to get a taste of what the responsible, interesting and variety-packed job of being a National Park ranger is like?
 Well, welcome to the Junior Ranger project.
 During the 14-day training to become a “Kärntenmilch Junior Ranger”, 15 participants find out lots of information about the animals, plants, geology, glaciers and life in the open natural surroundings.
 As well as lots of interesting facts, action, fun and adventure awaits too.
 It is free to take part – so register straight away!